MilanLund/migration-tool/README.md

 - Validate structure and data types of the migration data.
 - Import migration data in a Kentico Cloud project.
 - Delete migrated data from a Kentico Cloud project in case the import process failed.
-- Import data in GUI
+- Import data in GUI.

 Planned features are: